 Usage: Hover over symbol to see IntelliSense documentation.

-Supports standard VS Code formatting.
+Supports standard VS Code formatting with a few options.

 Formatter directives instruct the formatter to behave a certain way on sections of code.

 ;All text inside block comment will be formatted like regular code.

 a = 5 ; number five